Explore your Embroidery Stitches and Create Easter Egg Decorations with - or without - your kids!

-This is an ideal first sewing project for children, letting them get to know the sewing machine and have a play with some of the different stitches.
-Once made up, you can use them to decorate your garden, or Easter Tree.
+This is an ideal first sewing project to do with children, letting them get to know the sewing machine and have a play with some of the different stitches.
+Once made up, you can use them to decorate your home or garden.
 Use them as part of your Easter Egg Hunt, or hang them like bunting!

 Suitable for children aged 6+ with close supervision.